DopierRex/OneNext/README.md

 Once you select an empty slot and press 'space', the list of extra cores will appear on the screen.
 Select any of the available cores and press 'enter' to flash it.
 Once a core is flashed to a slot, it will no longer show on the list of cores that can be flashed (unless you erase it first).
 It is actually a simple process; flashing a core takes just a few seconds.

-You will need to flash all the etxra cores on this release, one by one, and ensure they are named exactly as listed hereunder.
+You will need to flash all the etxra cores on this release, one by one, and ensure they are named as listed hereunder.
 The slot number doesn't matter though; a core can be flashed to any of the available FPGA slots, from 08 to 31.

 Acorn BBC Master
 AMSTRAD1